Tips for Managing a Rental Property: A Succinct Guide

 In my experience, crafting a comprehensive tenancy agreement is essential for the smooth management of a rental property.
 This document serves as the foundation for the landlord-tenant relationship, and it’s crucial to include all necessary terms and conditions as well as maintenance obligations.

 Terms and Conditions

 The terms and conditions of a tenancy agreement should cover various aspects of the rental relationship.
-Many of these can be found in a sample lease agreement, such as the one offered by Zillow.
+Many of these can be found in a sample lease agreement.

 Here are some important points to address:

 - Lease term and renewal conditions